Atlas Helium Trail - Women's Review

 The fore-foot placement of the tempered steel crampon on this snowshoe not only helps shed snow and keep it lightweight for flotation but also helps create traction in the toe.
-The Helium Trail crampon placement is especially helpful for walking uphill.
+The carbon steel TRAIL crampon placement is especially helpful for walking uphill.
 The jagged teeth cut through snow and ice alike, offering a decent grip on most terrain.
 The traction rails run two-thirds the length of the snowshoe and parallel to the foot.
 They provide stability and control in most conditions, and teeth are angled from front to back, ensuring that you can stride forward naturally.

 The Helium offers great traction through the toe crampon and rails when hiking uphill, but walking downhill is a different story.
 Because the rails angle backward, they are not as effective while descending.
 Since people tend to weight their heels while walking downhill, teeth or crampons near the heel would improve downhill traction.

 Regardless of how thoughtful the design is, wearing snowshoes will require adjusting your gait.
 That said, there are a lot of design factors that help mitigate the duck waddle and stepping on your own toes.
 The shape and size of the shoe are two that directly affect the way you walk.
 During our stride ergonomics testing, we also pay attention to the angle at which the snowshoe pivots from the foot.
 Those with particularly narrow hips are bound to have more trouble with larger snowshoes.